Chinese room: System reply

 Critics of Searle's response argue that the program has allowed the man to have two minds in one head.
 If we assume a "mind" is a form of information processing, then the theory of computation can account for two computations occurring at once, namely (1) the computation for universal programmability (which is the function instantiated by the person and note-taking materials independently from any particular program contents) and (2) the computation of the Turing machine that is described by the program (which is instantiated by everything including the specific program).
 The theory of computation thus formally explains the open possibility that the second computation in the Chinese Room could entail a human-equivalent semantic understanding of the Chinese inputs.
 The focus belongs on the program's Turing machine rather than on the person's.
 However, from Searle's perspective, this argument is circular.
 The question at issue is whether consciousness is a form of information processing, and this reply requires that we make that assumption.

 More sophisticated versions of the systems reply try to identify more precisely what "the system" is and they differ in exactly how they describe it.
-According to these replies, the "mind that speaks Chinese" could be such things as: the "software", a "program", a "running program", a simulation of the "neural correlates of consciousness", the "functional system", a "simulated mind", an "emergent property", or "a virtual mind" (described below).
+According to these replies, the "mind that speaks Chinese" could be such things as: the "software", a "program", a "running program", a simulation of the "neural correlates of consciousness", the "functional system", a "simulated mind", an "emergent property", or "a virtual mind".